Lleyton-Ariton/geion/README.md

-# Geion - Genetic Feature Optimization
+#Geion - Genetic Feature Optimization

-A simple ttolkit that uses genetic algorithms for automated feature selection and feature optimization.
+A simple toolkit that uses genetic algorithms for automated feature selection and feature optimization.